 It’s rampant across the country – manufacturing companies struggling to find good and loyal employees.
 Recently, I had the absolute joy to visit Boston Centerless, a manufacturing company based in Woburn, MA.
-With a mission of precision and quality. they specialize in making perfectly round rods out of different types of metals for medical devices, dental implants, automotive parts, aerospace materials.
-Other manufacturers may be able to make metal round rods, yet Boston Centerless makes them perfectly smooth and straight.
-“Centerless” refers to a manufacturing process that they mastered, thus their name “Boston Centerless”.
+With a mission of precision and quality, they specialize in producing precision bar products for medical devices, dental implants, automotive parts, and aerospace components.
+Other manufacturers may be able to produce metal bars, yet Boston Centerless makes them perfectly round, smooth and straight.
+“Centerless” refers to a manufacturing process that they’ve mastered, thus their name “Boston Centerless”.

 As with other manufacturers, they struggled to find qualified employees until they realized an untapped resource – non-English or limited-English proficiency (LEP) speakers.
-By looking at and engaging with these potential employees, they built a model manufacturing plant that now serves as an example for other companies.
+By looking at, and engaging with these potential employees, they’ve built a model manufacturing plant that now serves as an example for other companies.

 Let’s look at what they’ve done.